Check back soon to find details for our next two-part Roundtable with Ayisha Elliott, AKA Black Girl from Eugene.

 - Take an honest look at the issues and challenges in our own arts communities

 - Identify strategies to improve equity, accessibility, and representation in our own practices, programs, operations, and organizational cultures

 - Recognize gaps and identify existing resources and support for artists and arts professionals

 - Cultivate space for the voices of black, Indigenous and people of color (BIPOC) and other underrepresented community members to be heard

-The first two roundtables were community-guided conversations.
-Following roundtables are being planned in response to the needs that arose from those initial conversations.
+The roundtable series began with two community-guided conversations to get a sense of the perceptions and realities within our arts community.
+Following roundtables have been planned in response to the needs that arose from those initial conversations.
 Ultimately, we hope participants will gain new perspectives and information, find inspiration to create change in their organizations and communities, and garner a newfound connection with other artists and arts professionals for support and resource-sharing.

 - Roundtable Kickoff Community Conversations, led by Ritu Roy and Eric Braman

 - Empowered Spaces – a Panel Discussion with BIPOC Artists and Advocates, led by Michael Najjar